Kildangan GAA (County Kildare)

-Kildangan GAA is a Gaelic Athletic Association club in Kildangan, County Kildare, Ireland, not to be confused with the similarly named Kildangan GAA, based in County Tipperary.
+Kildangan GAA is a Gaelic Athletic Association (GAA) club in Kildangan, County Kildare, Ireland, not to be confused with the similarly named Kildangan GAA, based in County Tipperary.
 The main activity in the club is Gaelic football.
+The club plays amalgamated with Ballykelly from U14s to minor.

 History

+Background

 In the Kildangan area, Riverstown Charles J Kickhams affiliated in 1888, with officers James Mooney and Patrick Murray listed as having attended the 1889 convention.
 Games were played in Riverstown, in a field opposite John "Shirty" Sextons house.

 Subsequently, a Gaelic football team was formed in 1913 in Kildangan, playing their first game against Booleigh on Sunday 4 October 1913.
 This team disbanded in 1915, some of the players transferring to Monasterevin.

 After a hiatus of some ten years, Kildangan GAA reformed in 1925 and appeared in the 1925 Junior League Final against Two Mile House.
 No result of that match has been found.
 Kildangan had their first success when they won the Junior league in 1930.
 Their next appearance in a league final was in 1931, where after two replays, they were beaten by Straffan on a scoreline of 1–5 to 0–4.
 Kildangan made amends by winning the following years competition.
 Kildangan also had appearances in league finals in 1946 and 1952.

 Kildangan played their first Junior championship final in 1936, where they were beaten by Celbridge, who scored 3–6 to Kildangan's 1–2.Kildangan next appeared in a Junior Championship final in 1941, where the team was beaten by Ardclough.

-In 1942, Kildangan beat Cappagh in the final of the Junior Championship, played on 1 Nov in Newbridge.
-The team was as follows:- John (Shirty) Sexton, George Sexton, Jack Sexton, Eamonn Lawlor, Paddy Behan, Tommy Berns, Michael Ryan, Hal Conway, Jimmy Behan, John Joe Martin, Joseph Conlan, Tommy Behan, John Merrins, Bill Broderick, Michael O'Sullivan and Thomas Curran.
-Kildangan were a point behind in the last minute when a goal by Midfielder Hal Conway secured victory.

-In 1943 Kildangan reached the Intermediate Final, again against Ardclough.
+In 1942, Kildangan beat Cappagh in the final of the Junior Championship, played on 1 November 1942 in Newbridge.
+The following year, Kildangan reached the 1943 Intermediate final, again against Ardclough.
 The score in the final was Ardclough 2-12 Kildangan 1–3, the game was played in front of a then record attendance of 1658 spectators in Newbridge.

-The following years were somewhat barren, and the club ceased to exist in the 1960s, due mainly to high unemployment and an exodus of some of the more gifted players, such as Paddy and Eddie O'Loughlin to Round Towers.
+The following years were somewhat barren, and the club ceased to exist in the 1960s, due mainly to high unemployment and an exodus of some of several players to Round Towers.

-The club was relaunched in 1970, some players from this era were John Casey, Noel Forde, Ollie Hickey, Eamon Foley, Willie Dunne, Paddy White, Pat Kelly and the Lawless brothers Jimmy and Aiden.
-In 1980 this team were narrowly beaten in the Junior Championship final by Robertstown.
-Following this final the club once again folded due to a lack of players.
-However the underage scene remained active and many Kildangan underage players played on a joint Kildangan Nurney team.
+The club was relaunched in 1970.
+In 1980, Kildangan were narrowly beaten in the Junior Championship final by Robertstown.
+Following this final, the club once again folded due to a lack of players.
+However the underage scene remained active and a number of Kildangan underage players played on a joint Kildangan Nurney team.